MANHATTAN, NYC, STUTTERING, STAMMERING, FLUENCY SPEECH THERAPY

 We travel to Battery Park City, Central Midtown, Chelsea, Chinatown, Clinton, East Village, Financial District, Flatiron District, Garment District, Gramercy Park, Greenwich Village, Harlem, Hell's Kitchen, Hudson Square, Kips Bay, Little Italy, Lower East Side, Midtown, Murray Hill, SOHO, Sutton Place, Theatre District, Times Square, TriBeCa, Turtle Bay, Union Square, Upper East Side, Upper West Side, West Village

 - New York

 - Staten Island

 - and remote to any location!

 Stuttering is one of the most common communication disorders.
-An individual who stutters will have disruptions with certain characteristics in the way they speak.
+People who stutter will have disruptions with certain characteristics in the way they speak.
 These disruptions or disfluencies typically involve repetitions (repeating parts of words), stretching out sounds or prolongations, and difficulty in physically getting words out (different than word-finding) or blocks.
-Blocks are when tension builds in one’s lungs or throat or jaw, for example.
+Blocks are when tension builds in one’s lungs, throat, or jaw.